-Domestic Violence: Finding Safety & Support – Guide for abused and battered women offers advice on getting safe, using the police or the courts, and finding support.
+Domestic Violence: Finding Safety & Support (PDF) – Guide for abused and battered women offers advice on getting safe, using the police or the courts, and finding support.
 (New York State Office for the Prevention of Domestic Violence)

 Breaking the Silence Handbook (PDF) – Help and advice for abused and battered women, including legal options.
 (Nebraska Health and Human Services)